varun93/social-multimedia-popularity/README.md

-# Twitter_news_clustering_ranking #
+## Twitter News Ranking

-An application to cluster and rank twitter news sources
+An application to cluster and rank twitter news sources.

-## Twitter_News_Ranking ##

 Twitter news feeds are dynamically clustered and the news are ranked on basis of trendiness and the news sources within the cluster ranked too.

 ## Requirements